Litigation Legal Services Sunshine Coast

-Need the legal services of a Sunshine Coast litigation lawyer?
+Need the legal services of leading Sunshine Coast litigation lawyers?
 Call Butler McDermott.

 Litigation refers to the conduct of a dispute that is now before a Court or a Tribunal.
 In essence, whilst two parties might be involved in a dispute concerning a particular matter, that dispute will not be considered to have entered litigation until some form of legal proceedings have been commenced by one party or another.